martyjuliani/cipher-translator/README.md

 ## Running the project from your IDE

 Navigate to the `com.juleq.ciphertranslator.CipherTranslatorApplication.java` class and run it as a Java application.

-### Running tests

-Tests are implemented using TestBench.
-The tests take a few minutes to run and are therefore included in a separate Maven profile.
-To run the tests using Google Chrome, execute

-`mvn verify -Pit`

 ### Branching information:
 * `master` the latest version of the application